redcamel/RedGPU/README.md

 # RedGPU
-RedGPU - Javascript WebGPU Engine
+RedGPU - Javascript WebGPU Library

 ## Usage
 - When running localhost, port 3003 should be used.